EMCECS/objectscale-developer-edition/README.md

 Running this tool may render previous portions of your cluster inoperable!
 Please only use this utility on a clean installation.
 If you use minikube, runing `minikube delete` can ensure this is the case.

+# Prerequesite
+- Memory: 32G
+- Disk space: 256Gi recommended
+- Helm: v3.5.4 (can be installed/upgraded in install.sh if enabled)
+- minikube: v1.21.0

 # Description
 Jira Story [OBDEF-18807](https://jira.cec.lab.emc.com/browse/OBSDEF-18807)